Water quality dealers need to take notice and develop a game plan to market water filtration to millennials.

 The BCG Study indicates that convenience and 24/7 availability was rated as one of the 3 top reasons for choosing a brand.
 Millennials can enjoy quality water 24 hours a day, 7 days a week, from a home water filtration system.
 The industry also needs to focus on comparing the convenience and cost of a filtered water system versus the cost and effort of buying bottled water.

-Price –While findings from the 2017 WQA Consumer Study indicate that the price of bottled water has had little impact on the decision to purchase alternatives, as this huge cohort takes on home ownership and the costs associated with it, one of the keys will be focusing on the smart investment of a water filtration system.
+Findings from the 2017 WQA Consumer Study indicate that the price of bottled water has had little impact on the decision to purchase alternatives.
+This will change as this huge cohort takes on home ownership and the costs associated with it.
+In messaging, one of the keys will be focusing on the smart investment of a water filtration system.

 Millennials are characterized as being very price conscious with many having student loan debt.
 This does not mean that Millennials are not buying.
 They are exploring new ways to purchase the items they want in a financially responsible way.
 Some are choosing new financing options that allow them to buy an item now and spread out their payments over several months, all while avoiding compounding interest and hidden fees.
 Millennials are trying these new financing innovations they believe help them maintain greater control over their financial health.